 Compound Va 10820 code-named Amidon, was given to the German Wehrmacht for further testing but was not used during the war.
 All known sources indicate that inadequate doses were used in the experiments, yielding unsatisfactory results.

 After the war, patents, trade names, and other German research assets were distributed among the allies.
 The U.S. confiscated I.G.
 Farbenkonzern’s works.
 By 1947, Va 10820 or Amidon was given the generic name methadone and was approved as a painkiller in the United States.
 The first commercial production of methadone was by Eli-Lilly under the trade name Dolophine (from the Latin dolor (pain) and finis (end)).

 Heroin addiction rose to epidemic proportions after the war and heroin addicts were committing crimes to get some money to feed their habit.
-Scientists at the Rockefeller Foundation developed a system of administering methadone to heroin addicts to prevent them from using.
+Scientists at the Rockefeller Foundation developed a system of administering methadone to heroin addicts to prevent them from using it.
 The system used oral administration either by liquid dose or diskettes, effectively eliminating any chance for transmission of disease.
 When patients were able to successfully stop committing crimes, the system was deemed successful and from there methadone treatment for heroin addiction spread across the U.S. and beyond.
 By 1998 New York State alone had 44,000 methadone patients, over half of the 79,000 for the entire United States.

 Yes, it is.
 It’s a synthetic opioid agonist.

 What Can Cause a False Positive Drug Test for Methadone?

 Antihistamines and some sleep aids containing diphenhydramine (like Benadryl) could cause a false positive result for PCP or methadone.
 Doxylamine (the active ingredient in Unisom) can also trigger a positive drug result for methadone, opiates, and PCP.